niooii/jupitered-frontend/README.md

 # Callisto

-A sane open-source frontend for jupiter written in flutter.
+A sane, native, open-source frontend for jupiter written in flutter.

 FEATURES: